PaddlePaddle/Serving/doc/NEW_WEB_SERVICE.md

         batch_size: 1 # If this field is set, Op will merge multiple request outputs into a single batch
         auto_batching_timeout: -1 # auto-batching timeout in milliseconds.
 The default value is -1, that is, no timeout
         local_service_conf:
+            model_config: # the path of the corresponding model file.
+There is no default value(None).
+If this item is not configured, the model file will not be loaded.
             workdir: "" # working directory of corresponding model
             thread_num: 2 # the corresponding model is started with thread_num threads
             devices: "" # on which device does the model launched.
 You can specify the GPU card number(such as "0,1,2"), which is CPU by default